My Favourite Hikes in Kananaskis (So Far!)

 Day 3: Short hike from Forks Campground back to car (7.2 kms).

-Forks Campground in a forested spot with 15 pads, outhouses, tables and benches as well as a metal food cache.
+Forks Campground is a forested spot with 15 pads, outhouses, tables and benches as well as a metal food cache.
 Site #15 is the most coveted one.

-The main advantage to this route is the climb through the switchbacks without your large backpack, as your tent was set up at Forks the night before.
-So it’s a much quicker run and much less of a puffer.
-Just bring your camera, water and snacks!
+The main advantage to this route is the climb through the switchbacks without your large backpack, as your tent got set up at Forks the night before.
+So it’s a much quicker run and much less of a puffer - just bring your camera, water and snacks!

 North Kananaskis Pass is one of the easiest and most accessible multi-day treks I’ve ever done.
 Kids who are in reasonably good shape could easily do it.
 The views are great, and the only minor slog is made a bit more tedious by the weight of your backpack through the switchbacks.
 Overall, this is a fantastic overnight hike that I strongly recommend.